 It is now an exceptional restaurant for all the family.

-This fascinating building was originally a Georgian House and then became a Brewhouse in the late C.18th.
-In the C.19th following various Alcohol Acts, the building was extended with a cellar and rear wings, and converted into a proper Victorian public house.
+This fascinating building was originally a Georgian House and then became a Brewhouse in the late 18th Century.
+In the 19th Century following various Alcohol Act’s, the building was extended with a cellar and rear wings and converted into a proper Victorian public house.

-Upon seeing his local closed down, Chef Daniel Clifford took the decision to purchase it.
+Chef Daniel Clifford lives locally.
+Upon seeing his local closed down, he took the decision to purchase it.

-The name of the pub “The Flitch of Bacon” is likely to have been given to the building circa 1869.
-It was at this time that Dunmow revived the old custom that was started by the family of Robert Fitzwalter in Little Dunmow Priory in the C.15 th.
+The name of the pub “The Flitch of Bacon” is likely to have been given circa 1869 to the building.
+It was at this time that Dunmow revived the old custom that was started by the family of Robert Fitzwalter in Little Dunmow Priory in the C15th.

 Not sure any of us would pass the “never had a quarrel” test after 12 months of marriage!